North Carolina Medicaid Long Term Care Eligibility for 2025

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
-Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
-If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
-The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
+Exempt assets are specifically designated under Medicaid rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
+If an asset is not exempt, it must be liquidated and applied toward the costs of nursing home care before Medicaid benefits can begin.
+North Carolina has a 60-month look-back period to prevent transferring or selling assets below market value.

 north-carolina-long-term-care

-i. $2,000 or less in cash/non-exempt assets if single.
-If married and both spouses require care the asset limit is $3,000.
-If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.
+• $2,000 or less in cash/non-exempt assets if single.
+If married and both spouses require care, the asset limit is $3,000.

-iii.
-One car, no equity amount specified.
-If two or more cars are owned then the most valuable car is exempt.
+• One automobile, no equity limit specified.
+If two or more cars are owned, the most valuable is exempt.

-iv.
-An irrevocable funeral trust with a value of $1,500 or less.
-Revocable burial contracts are considered countable assets, but if the applicant does not have an existing irrevocable burial contract he/she may put up to $1,500 towards one.
+• An irrevocable funeral trust with a value of $1,500 or less.
+Revocable burial contracts are countable unless converted to irrevocable.

 Further Reading: